homescreens/homescreens/content/wiki/_index.md

 # KLWP
 Kustom Live Wallpaper is an app that allows you to make your own live wallpapers in a fairly simple wysiwyg editor.

 KWGT/KLWP might be daunting for a newcomer.
 The best way to learn is to tinker with it and by reading or watching tutorials that start from the basics.
-For that, [Craftmath's KLWP Guide](https://www.bcraftmath.com/klwp.html) and his [YouTube channel](https://www.youtube.com/channel/UC3adc3KUUT88oEk11Fg5FFA), as well as [Jagwar's Guide](http://www.jagwar.de/kustom-beginners-guide-part-1-klwp-basics/) are recommended.
+For that, [Craftmath's KLWP Guide](https://www.bcraftmath.com/klwp.html) and his [YouTube channel](https://www.youtube.com/channel/UC3adc3KUUT88oEk11Fg5FFA), as well as [Jagwar's Guide](http://www.jagwar.de/kustom-beginners-guide-part-1-klwp-basics/), are recommended.

-You can also find a good listing for the basics on the kustom.rocks tutorial page which can be found [here](https://help.kustom.rocks/i176-tutorials-list) or under the tutorial section in the app menu.
+You can also find a good listing for the basics on the [kustom.rocks tutorial page](https://help.kustom.rocks/i176-tutorials-list) or under the tutorial section in the app menu.

 # General guidelines